-Net investment income (loss) and change in unrealized gains for limited partnerships and other invested assets for the years ended December 31, 2017 and 2016 consisted of the following (in millions):
+Net investment income (loss) and change in unrealized gains for limited partnerships and other invested assets for the years ended December 31, 2018, 2017 and 2016 consisted of the following (in millions):

-2017 20 16 Net evestment Income (Loss) U nrealized Gains Iı Net nvestment Income (Loss) U nrealized Gains Limited partnerships and limited liability companies \$ 39 \$ 9 \$ 22 \$ 12 Affiliated non-insurance subsidiaries 63 27 56 33 Other invested assets 5 1 6 LIHTC investments (36) (32) Total limited partnerships and other invested assets \$ 71 \$ 37 \$ 52 \$ 45 =
+20 018 20)17 2016 Net Investment Income (Loss) Unrealized Gains Net Investment Income (Loss) Unrealized Gains Net Investment Income (Loss) Unrealized Gains Limited partnerships and limited liability companies \$ 4 \$ - \$ 39 \$ 9 \$ 22 \$ 12 Affiliated non-insurance subsidiaries 77 29 63 28 56 33 Other invested assets 6 - 5 1 6 LIHTC investments (16) - (36)) - (32) Total limited partnerships and other invested assets \$ 71 \$ 29 \$ 71 \$ 38 \$ 52 \$ 45

 Limited partnerships and limited liability companies primarily consist of limited partnership interests in mezzanine funds, wind energy investments, and other equity investments.
-Distributions other than those deemed a return of capital, are recorded as net investment income.
+Distributions, other than those deemed a return of capital, are recorded as Net investment income in the accompanying Statutory Statements of Operations.
 Undistributed earnings are included in unrealized gains and losses in surplus.

-Affiliated non-insurance subsidiaries consist of the Company's equity inv estment in MCF.
+Affiliated non-insurance subsidiaries consist of the Company's equity investment in MCF.
 Refer to Note 11 - Related Party Transactions for more details.
-Dividends are recorded in net investment income when declared and changes in the equity of subsidiaries are recorded in unrealized gains and losses in surplus.
+Dividends are recorded in Net investment income in the accompanying Statutory Statements of Operations when declared and changes in the equity of subsidiaries are recorded in unrealized gains and losses in surplus.